waggle-sensor/beehive-server/publishing-tools/README.md

 * `filter-view`: Filter commissioned data for a project.
 * `filter-sensors`: Filter "sane" sensors and values.

-These can be used to build publishing pipelines.
+These can be used to build publishing pipelines which take a stream of CSV format lines and output only those satisfying... .
 For example:

 ```sh
 cat sensor-data.csv |